 12th Annual Baltimore County Youth Symposium

-The Baltimore County Workforce Development Council and the Department of Economic and Workforce Development are pleased to present "Working Together Today...For Brighter Futures Tomorrow" Youth Symposium, available to participants at no charge, to be held on January 27, 2015, in Hunt Valley.
-Register early.
+The Baltimore County Workforce Development Council and the Department of Economic and Workforce Development are pleased to present "Working Together Today...For Brighter Futures Tomorrow" Youth Symposium, available to participants at no charge, to be held on Thursday, February 19, in Hunt Valley.
+Registration Closed.

 Our Youth Services division is dedicated to providing programs and services that help youth, ages 14 to 21, reach their education and employment goals.
 By working in partnership with employers, school districts and communities, the Youth Services division engages in activities that focus on academic achievement, employability skills and life skills.
 The following links highlight programs and services offered by Youth Services.